isc-at/WebSocketIRIS.js/README.md

      ^WsockIn(5)="for replies"
      ^WsockIn(6)="exit"

-and with this echo server you get back a Global as output
+and from echo server you get back a Global as output
+written by Node.js using the Native API for Node.js

      ^WsockOut(0)=6
      ^WsockOut(1)="Hello"